Frequently Asked Questions

 Why isn’t hyperbaric oxygen therapy more widely available?

-The provincial Ministries of Health recognize hyperbaric oxygen therapy as an essential medical treatment for 14 internationally recognized conditions and pay physicians to supervise treatment but do not fund the technical/operational expenses (support staff to operate the chamber, oxygen, chamber maintenance, etc.) associated with delivering the treatment.
+The provincial Ministries of Health recognize hyperbaric oxygen therapy as an essential medical treatment for 14 internationally recognized conditions and pay physicians to supervise treatment but do not fund the technical and operational expenses (support staff to operate the chamber, oxygen, chamber maintenance, etc.) associated with delivering the treatment.
 Hospitals providing hyperbaric oxygen therapy must fund the technical costs from their global budgets.

 The Canadian Health Act prohibits patients from paying for any medically necessary treatment themselves, leaving most diabetic patients no other choice than to undergo amputation when standard wound care fails.
 Most patients with diabetic wounds have been disabled for considerable time and do not have the health or financial resources to obtain this treatment in other countries.